-The information above is just a guideline into macronutrient calculations.
+The Ultimate Guide to Calculating Macros is a guideline into macronutrient calculations.
 When starting a macronutrient plan, you will find that you may end up tweaking numbers over the first few weeks.
 Some people find that they work more efficiently on a high protein or high fat diet, while others are better on higher carbs.
 With that said, please use the numbers above as a guideline not an exact science.

 Over time, finding the right ratio that works for you and your lifestyle will become easier.
 Please be patient with yourself when starting this plan.
 In time you will find the balance that gives you enough energy to make it through your day and leaves you feeling satisfied, all while attaining your fitness goals.

 If you are still unsure how to calculate macronutrients to achieve your goals or are looking for more customized guidance, please reach out to our Nutrition & Wellness Counselor, Sarah Kesseli.